The School of Therapeutic Reflexology

 Learning activities will include lecture, in class hands-on practice, reading, class discussion, quizzes, and tests, outside class practice sessions and documentation of case studies, zoom meetings when necessary.

 Students will be evaluated by their participation in class, by their documented case studies, results on quizzes and tests.
-The skill of the student will be observed by the instructor while performing reflexology treatments in class and/or through Zoom meetings.
+The skill of the student will be observed by the instructor while performing reflexology treatments in class.
 At the end of the course, the student will take a written exam and perform a one-hour treatment on the instructor.